 - Drink warm liquids to relieve coughing spasms.

-- Place a vaporizer or nebulizer in the bedroom at night.
+- Use a humidifier, nebulizer, or vaporizer in the bedroom at night.

 - Cough medicines rarely reduce coughing.